Quettle/lppydsmc/README.md

 # LPPy-DSMC

+## Version

+- V0.0.1 - 2021/10/06: first addition of the version counter.
+Proceeding the correction of a bug that prevented the use of custom *reflect_fn* function and the correction of the interpolation points for the background gas so they correspond to the middle of each cell.
+Small changes in the documentation too.

 ## Introduction

 **LPPy-DSMC** is both a library containing useful procedures and a script meant to be run using configuration files.
 It uses `Python` programming language.